rose-thunder/website/README.md

 ## Todo List

-- [ ] Make a music player with controls?
 - [ ] Have an usable mobile experience
 - [x] Create scanlines in css
 - [x] Create an about me section
 - [ ] Create a mailbox?
 - [ ] Make a web game?
+- [ ] Redesign my home page
+- [ ] Have a music player for specific pages

 ### Pages